 “T” class Submarine used in human torpedo missions, 1943 Operation principal.

 “T” class Submarine used in human torpedo missions

-Unnamed submarine lost off Maddalena Northern Sardinian in January 1943 she was carrying three chariots and 10 charioteeers
+Unnamed submarine lost off Maddalena Northern Sardinian in January 1943 she was carrying three chariots and 10 charioteers

-The only other submarines used for chariot missions were the U-Class Submarines Unrivelled & Ultor.
+The only other submarines used for chariot missions were the U-Class Submarines Unrivalled & Ultor.
 They carried chariots to attack Taranto but the operation was cancelled prior to the attack.

 Used to transport the “pigs” were:

 Sunk August 1940 carrying pigs on their first mission.
 Commanded by Lieutenant F Brunetti

 Sunk September 1940 carrying pigs on the second mission Commanded by Lieutenant F Brunetti